-An essential appetizer on the holiday table, the Piedmontese Russian Salad has two ingredients that make it different from the classic one.
-Originally in Russia around the mid-1800s, it was mainly composed of oysters, caviar, and shrimp, with very few vegetables.
+An essential appetizer on the holiday table, the Piedmontese Russian Salad, has two ingredients that differentiate it from the classic one.
+Originally in Russia around the mid-1800s, it was mainly composed of oysters, caviar, and shrimp, with the presence of vegetables being very minimal.
 But later in Racconigi, these ingredients were replaced with vegetables.
 And the funny thing is that in Russia it is called Italian Salad, while in Italy it is called Russian Salad.
 But now let’s prepare this truly exquisite dish.

-For the Piedmontese Russian Salad, there are various versions; some do not include hard-boiled eggs, while others add a bit of Piedmontese giardiniera for extra flavor.
+For the Piedmontese Russian Salad, there are various versions, in some they do not include the hard-boiled egg, in others, they add a bit of Piedmontese pickled vegetables to give more flavor.

 - Difficulty: Easy